Click on a letter above to view the list of gems.

 Actinides - Rare Earth Metals

-Elements not currently recognised by the IUPAC
+Elements not recognised by the IUPAC

-To view more information about a particular element, place and hold (do not click) your cursor over the letter symbol of the element you want information about.
+To view more information about a particular element, hold (do not click) your cursor over the letter symbol of the element you want information about.
 Basic information will be displayed in a small data window.
 If you would like more detailed information, click on the letter symbol and a new window will open with information about that element.

 The source for detailed information pages that we link to is from the University of California, the US Department of Energy and the Los Alamos National Laboratory and is copyrighted by the Chemistry Operations at the University of California and the Los Alamos National Laboratory Chemistry Division.